degun/great/pages/roofing.md

 We offer the best product warranties for your roofing project.
 We at **The Great Construction Company** see to it that all the materials we use are covered by warranties to keep you protected.
 These warranties ensure that your newly-installed roofing system is protected and free from manufacturing defects or flaws.

 So, have peace of mind and keep your family, valuables, and properties safe and well-protected.
-We at First Rate Roofing and Chimney can guarantee that we install your roofing flawlessly.
+We at The Great Construction and Chimney can guarantee that we install your roofing flawlessly.
 All these with an added bonus of increased curb appeal.

 We see to it that this is done within your budget and on time.
 What’s more, we make you a part of the whole roofing process.